onspli/chess/docs/README.md

 Square::get_file_index(  ): int
 ```

 For square 'e4' it returns 4.
-Throws `\OutOfBoundsException` for null squares
-and ranks.